Former Alaska Airlines pilot who tried to shut down engines in-flight shares his story

 "There was a feeling of being trapped, like, 'Am I trapped in this airplane and now I'll never go home?'"
 Emerson told ABC News, in an interview near his home in California.

-Emerson said the feeling increased – and with it, a belief that " this isn't real, I'm not actually going home … until I became completely convinced that none of this was real,” Emerson said.
+Emerson said the feeling increased – and with it, a belief that "this isn't real, I'm not actually going home … until I became completely convinced that none of this was real," Emerson said.

-As the Alaska Airlines plane headed toward San Francisco, Emerson said his conditioned worsened.
+As the Alaska Airlines plane headed toward San Francisco, Emerson said his condition worsened.
 He reached out to a friend who texted Emerson to do breathing exercises.
 Instead of helping, Emerson said, the moment when his phone read the text in his ear ultimately pushed him over the edge.

 "That's kind of where I flung off my headset, and I was fully convinced this isn't real and I'm not going home," Emerson recalled.
 "And then, as the pilots didn't react to my completely abnormal behavior in a way that I thought would be consistent with reality, that is when I was like, this isn't real.
 I need to wake up."